 Block-matching aims at identifying corresponding blocks (or patches) between two images.
 A patch is a rectangular portion of an image.
-For each pixel of the first image (which we shall call from now on reference image) we need to compute the matching cost (denoted also patch distance)
+For each pixel of the first image (which we shall call from now on reference image) we need to compute the matching cost (denoted also patch distance) between the patch centered at this reference pixel, and all the patches of the second image within a given range around the reference pixel.
+For each patch in the reference image, the patch in the second image yielding the minimum matching cost is called "the corresponding block".
+A popular matching cost is computed as the sum of squared differences (SSD) of pixel values within the patch.

-1https://doi.org/10.5201/ipol.2014.57
+1http://dx.doi.org/10.5201/ipol.2014.57